AOC Defends Taylor Swift From Shady Music Execs

-Rep. Alexandria Ocasio-Cortez stepped in to defend Taylor Swift on Friday after the singer posted an emotional plea to her fans.
-According to Swift, music execs Scott Borchetta and Scooter Braun are blocking her from performing her past songs at the American Music Awards, or using footage of those songs in an upcoming Netflix special.
+Rep. Alexandria Ocasio-Cortez stepped in to defend Taylor Swift on Friday after the singer posted an emotional letter to her fans.
+According to Swift, music execs Scott Borchetta and Scooter Braun are blocking her from performing or re-recording her older songs, or using footage of those songs in a reported upcoming Netflix special.

 On Thursday, Swift posted an impassioned message on Twitter about how Braun and Borchetta are allegedly attempting to keep her from releasing the new Netflix special or performing a medley of her songs at the American Music Awards.
-Swift is being honored at the award show this year as its Artist of the Decade.
+Swift is being honored at the awards show this year as its Artist of the Decade.
 After Braun (who played a big role in Swift’s brawl with Kanye West) purchased Big Machine Records in June 2019, he became the sole owner of all of Swift’s music before Lover, and as such, can upend any efforts by Swift to broadcast or record her old music.
+She's been in a public battle with him ever since.

 Advertisement